TasinIshmam/TasinIshmam/README.md

 - 👯 I’m looking for internships, remote work oppurtunities (Part Time), interesting software projects and research oppurtunities in Machine Learning.

-- ⚡ I have a blog at https://tasinishmam.com where I geek out about technology.
+- ⚡ I have a [blog](https://tasinishmam.com/posts/) where I geek out about technology.